mcraiha/Dithery-cli/README.md

 ## How to package
 `dotnet pack`

+## Input files
+In theory System.Drawing.Bitmap should support BMP, GIF, EXIF, JPG, PNG and TIFF file formats.
+I have only tested it with PNG files.

+## Output files
+Output can be either PNG file(s) or HTML file with embedded PNG images.

 ## License
 Text in this document and source code files are released into the public domain.
 See [LICENSE](https://github.com/mcraiha/Dithery-cli/blob/master/LICENSE) file.